thelia/memo-book/src/03-structure.md

 The web directory is the only one accessible by your web server.
 It contains by default two controllers :

-* index.php : used in production environement, it calculate only once the cache and never try to now if it is outdated or not so after each modification **don't forget to clear the cache**
+* index.php : used in production environement, it calculate the cache only once and never tries to know if it is outdated or not so after each modification **don't forget to clear the cache**
 * index_dev.php : used when you develop the store.
-This controller is more flexible, the cache is all the time refresh when needed.
-It also logs lot of informations, like each request, all assets creation, etc.
+This controller is more flexible, the cache is checked all the time and refreshed if needed.
+It also logs a lot of information, like every request you make, all assets creation, etc.

 ## Other directories